|

 It's this aspect that The Cape's creators are emphasizing, and

+not as an overly pessimistic exaggeration.
 "There's an assassination of the Chief of Police, which gives an

 opportunity for James Frain's character... to take over [and] privatize